zayaanhendricks/Impact.com/README.md

 # Number Range Summarizer
 ## By Zayaan Hendricks

-Java CLI that summarizes a sequence of integers by grouping **strictly monotonic runs** where each step is **+1 or −1**, preserving the original input order.
+A Java number range summarizer that summarizes a sequence of integers by grouping **strictly monotonic runs** where each step is **+1 or −1**, preserving the original input order.

 Example:
 Input: 1,2,3,4,6,5,4,3,2